Flint, Michigan: American football

 There is semi-pro football at Atwood Stadium with the Flint Fury.
 Atwood is an 11,000+ seat stadium in downtown Flint which has hosted many events, including baseball.
 When artificial turf was installed, it was no longer able to host baseball games.
 The Flint Fury have been in action since 2003, and are currently a part of the Great Lakes Football League.
 The team was founded by two of its players; Charles Lawler and Prince Goodson, who both played for the defunct Flint Falcons semi-pro team.
 The team is now solely owned by Lawler.

 The 2009 Heisman Trophy winner Mark Ingram II, born and raised in Grand Blanc, attended his final year of high school at Flint Southwestern Academy.
 He won the Heisman with 1304 total votes.
 Ingram attended the University of Alabama and is their first Heisman winner.
 He was a member of the National Champion 2009 Alabama Crimson Tide football team.

 Basketball

 Many Flint natives have played basketball in the National Basketball Association (NBA), NCAA Division I or European professional basketball.
-NBA champion Glen Rice, Eddie Robinson and three-time NBA champion JaVale McGee, and Washington Wizards forward Kyle Kuzma all hail from Flint, as do Morris Peterson, Mateen Cleaves, and Charlie Bell (four of the five starters from Michigan State University's "Flintstones" 2000 National Championship team).
+NBA champion Glen Rice, Eddie Robinson and three-time NBA champion JaVale McGee, and Milwaukee Bucks forward Kyle Kuzma all hail from Flint, as do Morris Peterson, Mateen Cleaves, and Charlie Bell (four of the five starters from Michigan State University's "Flintstones" 2000 National Championship team).

 Local teacher and independent film maker Marcus Davenport chronicles Flint's ties to basketball and the basketball culture in his documentary Flint Star: The Motion Picture.
 Will Ferrell's 2008 movie Semi-Pro is based on the fictional basketball team the "Flint Tropics".